wp-plugins/updraftplus/readme.txt

 If you are a programmer and can send a patch, then that's even better.

 Finally, if you post in the WordPress support forum, then make sure you include the word UpdraftPlus in your post; otherwise I will not be automatically notified that you posted.

-= My scheduled backups and pressing "Backup Now" does nothing; however pressing "Debug Backup" does produce a backup =

-This almost always indicates a problem with the scheduler in your WordPress installation.
-Schedule a backup (by pressing "Backup Now"), wait 5 seconds, and then run the wp-cron.php script on your site (e.g. http://example.com/wp-cron.php).
-If absolutely nothing happens (i.e. no log file appears in your wp-content/updraft directory), then you should contact your web hosting provider.
-We have heard of web hosting providers who have disabled this part of WordPress.
-Also, it is possible for other plugins to accidentally do this.
-Disable any cacheing plugins (e.g. WP Super Cache, WP Total Cache), plus any others that you can temporarily live without, and try the backup again.
-If the backup then succeeds, then you need to report the bug to the author of the guilty plugin.

-= Some of my files have uploaded into my cloud storage, but not others. =

-From version 0.9.0, UpdraftPlus features a resumption feature - if you wait 5 minutes and visit a page on your site, then it should re-try not-yet-uploaded files.
-If that fails, then turn on debugging and paste the debug log (log in via FTP, and look in wp-content/updraft) into the support forum.
-Before asking for support, make sure that you: 1) Have started a backup, and then waited at least an hour (because UpdraftPlus will keep trying) 2) Have the log of the failed backup attempt, and that log only (please don't bombard us with every log file you could find - this only slows us down).

-= How do I restore my backup (from a site that is still installed/running)? =

-If your site is still basically intact (in particular, the database), and if you backed up using a cloud method (e.g. Amazon S3, Google Drive, FTP), then on the UpdraftPlus settings page, there is a nice shiny 'Restore' button.
-Press it, and it will over-write your present files (not database) with those contained in the indicated backup set.

-Again, if you backed up using a cloud method, then on UpdraftPlus's settings page, there should be a clickable link next to "Download Backups".
-Click on that link, and it will give you a set of further buttons, allowing you to download zip files of the various backed-up components.
-You can download those to your computer, and then unpack them, and copy them into your web space.
-(That's a very simple operation - but if you don't know how and don't have a friend to assist, then bung me a donation - http://david.dw-perspective.org.uk/donate - and I can help out).

-= I want to restore, but have either cannot, or have failed to do so from the WP Admin console =

-That's no problem.
-If you have access to your backed files (i.e. you have the emailed copies, or have obtained the backed up copies directly from Amazon S3, Dropbox, Google Drive, FTP or whatever store you were using), then you simply need to unzip them into the right places.
-UpdraftPlus does not back up the WordPress core - you can just get a fresh copy of that from www.wordpress.org.
-So, if you are starting from nothing, then first download and unzip a WordPress zip from www.wordpress.org.
-After doing that, then unzip the zip files for your uploads, themes, plugins and other filesback into the wp-content directory.
-Then re-install the database (e.g. by running it through PHPMyAdmin - see also the later question on how to decrypt if your database backup was encrypted).
-These are all basic operations and not difficult for anyone with simple skills; but if you need help and cannot find someone to assist, then send me a meaningful donation - http://david.dw-perspective.org.uk/donate - and I can help.

 = Anything essential to know? =